Dmdv/tokenfactory/readme.md

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

 ### Web Frontend